What is a Vapor Chamber?

 - Although they are basically flattened heat pipes, these vapor chambers can be as wide as 110mm and offer a width-to-height ratio of 30:1, far exceeding the 4:1 ratio of flattened heat pipes.

 One-piece designs are disadvantaged in several ways.
 First, designers are limited to rectangular shapes.
-Second, the wick structure within a single device must be uniform in thickness, porosity, and shape/design limiting the degree to which it can be customized.
+Second, the wick structure within a single device must be uniform in thickness, porosity, and shape/design, limiting the degree to which it can be customized.
 Third, through holes are more difficult to implement.

 Ultra-Thin Vapor Chambers

 Thin and ultra-thin vapor chambers can be a 1-piece or 2-piece design and are only included as a separate category because of their increasing use in compact devices like smartphones.
-Thermal engineers must becareful to recalibrate their performance and design expectations when using vapor chambers below 2mm.
+Thermal engineers must be careful to recalibrate their performance and design expectations when using vapor chambers below 2mm.
+Typical vapor chambers are generally 2.5-4mm in height, depending on size and power requirements.
+They are known for their ability to handle higher total power and higher heat fluxes than their heat pipe counterparts.
+Moving below 2mm requires some consequential changes to its physical design.

-- Enclosure wall thickness needs to be reduced resulting in a weaker structure that can deform more easily.
+- Enclosure wall thickness needs to be reduced, resulting in a weaker structure that can deform more easily.

 - Sintered wicks are deposited on only one side of the internal structure to optimize the ratio of wick and vapor space.

-- Mesh or bundled fiber metal wicks used in place of sintered material further reduce the angle at which the device can operate against gravity and limits the power density the VC can support.
+- Mesh or bundled fiber metal wicks used in place of sintered material further reduce the angle at which the device can operate against gravity and limit the power density the VC can support.

 Machined Vapor Chambers